AssetPlan/scout-lite-apm/README.md

 * ✅ Works with PHP **5.6+**
 * ✅ Compatible with **Scout APM Core Agent**
 * ✅ Flush-safe in environments using `exit()` and `die()`
-* ✅ Tracks controller actions and SQL queries
+* ✅ Tracks controller actions, SQL queries, and custom code spans
 * ✅ Automatically redacts SQL values
 * ✅ Simple API for instrumentation
 * ✅ Fully buffered and flushed in a single atomic write
+* ✅ Measures request queue time (when available)

 ---